 Where is it?

 It will run from the end of the elevated section of the M4 through to the Hammersmith Flyover.
+That said, there is nothing to stop the hedge growing westwards along the A4, through Brentford, Osterley and Heston.
 See our map >

 What does it look like?
 How does a hedge improve air quality?

-Check out the research done into using hedges to improve air quality along roads on our hedges page.
+Check out the research done into using hedges and trees to improve air quality along roads on our hedges page.